redis-developer/beats-by-redis/README.md

 | Parameters    | `{ username: string; password: string; }`   |
 | Return value  | Redirected to `/`                           |

 The Login API looks up a username in Redis, and gets a hashed password.
 It then validates the hashed password against the password provided by the user.
-If it's correct, it creates and stores an access token and refresh token in the session and redirects to the dashbaord.
+If it's correct, it creates and stores an access token and refresh token in the session and redirects to the dashboard.

 ### Register API